 - It’s a non_renewable energy source.

-- Miner’s life in underground mining is under risk at most of the time.
+- Miner’s life in underground mining is under risk most of the time.

-- Coal combustion isn’t environmental friendly because it produces harmful waste like carbon dioxide; sulfuric acid; sulfur dioxide; nitrogen oxide….etc.
+- Coal combustion isn’t environmentally friendly because it produces harmful waste like carbon dioxide; sulfuric acid; sulfur dioxide; nitrogen oxide….etc.

 - it may also lead to global warming and climate change.